 Earlier papers (Refs.
-3 and 11) applied the Glauert velocity correction (Ref.
-15) to account for the influence of the tunnel walls.
+3 and 12) applied the Glauert velocity correction (Ref.
+16) to account for the influence of the tunnel walls.
 However, the Glauert velocity correction is problematic for JVX hover/climb data in the 40x80 because the large opening at the top of the test section violates the assumptions of Glauert's analysis.
-The uncorrected climb efficiency is less representative of flight, but is more consistent between JVX and 699 tests and is therefore more appropriate for comparing data taken in the NFAC.
+The uncorrected climb efficiency is less representative of flight but is more consistent between PTR/JVX and TTR/699 tests and is therefore more appropriate for comparing data taken in the NFAC.

 There remains the problem of measuring airspeed with the rotor at 180-deg yaw.
 The NFAC air data system uses two sets of pressure transducers upstream of the test section to measure velocity, where upstream is defined for normal 40x80 operations (Fig. 2 and Table 5 configuration A).
 The system is not calibrated for reverse flow with the PTR or TTR installed, nor are the measurements corrected for the additional velocity induced by the rotor.
-The net effects of induced velocity, nacelle and strut drag, blockage, and wake turbulence are unknown, nor are the effects of the open overhead doors during the JVX test.
-While an experimental investigation of such effects would be welcome, it lay far beyond the scope of the TTR checkout test.
-CFD studies are underway in hopes of gaining insight into the likely magnitude of needed corrections.
-For the present paper, the standard NFAC velocity measurements are taken without correction.
+The net effects of induced velocity, nacelle and strut drag, blockage, and wake turbulence are unknown, as are the effects of the open overhead doors during the JVX test.
+Experimental investigation of such effects would be welcome but was far beyond the scope of the TTR checkout test.
+CFD studies have been initiated in hopes of gaining insight into the likely magnitude of needed corrections.
+For the present paper, the standard NFAC velocity measurements are used without correction for 180-deg yaw for both PTR/JVX and TTR/699 data.

 Figure 11 plots climb efficiency $\eta_c$ for the same conditions as Figs. 9 and 10.
-The results are far more consistent than figure of merit, with Run 103 a clear outlier.
-That run (configuration D3) had the most restrictive setting on Vane Set 3.
-It is also evident that the TTR/699 achieved higher thrust at 180-deg yaw than at 0-deg yaw.
-While the PTR/JVX data achieved higher figure of merit than the TTR/699 (Fig. 9), the scatter in $\eta_c$ is worse than any TTR/699 test configuration (Fig. 11).
+The results are far more consistent than figure of merit, with Run 103 and the JVX data clear outliers.
+Run 103 (configuration D3) had the most restrictive setting on Vane Set 3 of all 699 data.
+The JVX data had an even more restrictive setting on Vane Set 3 (Table 5).

+The 699 achieved higher thrust at 180-deg yaw than at 0-deg yaw.
+While the JVX data achieved higher figure of merit and climb efficiency than the 699, the scatter in $\eta_c$ is much worse than any 699 test configuration (Fig. 11a).
+Restricting Vane Set 3 beyond half open (4/8, Table 5) increased figure of merit (Run 103 and JVX, Fig. 9) but had the opposite effect on $\eta_c$ (Fig. 11).
+However, the JVX data also had the overhead doors open.
+The effects on loads and trim are examined further below.